 - Environment and Countryside policies (including the Provincial Greenbelt Plan);

 - A Growth Strategy for the urban, City Centre and newly developing areas (to implement the Provincial Growth Plan);

 - Implementation of the Central Pickering Development Plan (Seaton and the Agricultural Preserve);

 - A general review of remaining policy topics.

 There are many public consultation opportunities during the review process to allow for comments from stakeholders, agencies and the general public, including Workshops, Open Houses, Statutory Public Meetings (at Planning and Development Committee) and Council Meetings.
 Please contact the City Development Department for more information or notification of Official Plan Review amendment meetings.

 1. Implementation of new Planning Act (Bill 51) Provisions

-Revisions to the Ontario Planning Act in 2006 provided more tools for municipalities to improve the efficiency of the planning approvals process.
-In the following amendment, the City adopted new policies requiring applicants to consult with the City prior to submitting development applications and to provide supporting information and studies at the time of submission in order for an application to be considered complete (see Amendment 17).
+Revisions to the Ontario Planning Act in 2006 (through Bill 51) provided new tools for municipalities to improve the efficiency of the planning approvals process.
+On April 20, 2009 the Council approved Amendment 17 and adopted the implementing by-law.
+The adopted policies require applicants to consult with the City prior to submitting development applications and to provide supporting information and studies at the time of submission in order for an application to be considered complete.

 2. Duffin Heights